depicciottodali-ops/DataFrame-Snake/README.md

 # Snake OG

-Snake OG is a playable Snake project with two versions:
+DataFrame Snake is a GUI-based version of the classic Snake game built with Python.
+The project combines game development concepts with data-oriented programming by using pandas alongside pygame and SQLite.
+It was created as a portfolio project to demonstrate Python programming, event-driven logic, data handling, local database storage, and AI-assisted development using GitHub Copilot.
 - A desktop game built with Python, pygame, pandas, and SQLite
 - A shareable browser version in [play.html](play.html)